Cascoda/cascoda-sdk/README.md

 For Cross-Compiling to baremetal, we have fully implemented the ARM GCC compilers for use.
 They can be downloaded [here.](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads) The code can be built in other embedded compilers, and full integration in the CMake suite is coming soon.
 Currently the OpenThread library can only be built from a Linux system (Windows Subsystem for Linux also works).

 ### Instructions
-To build the Cascoda SDK, follow the following instructions (written for Linux):
+To build the Cascoda SDK, follow the instructions below (written for Linux):

 ```Bash
 # Make a working directory
 mkdir cascoda